h2corp/2D-flow-in-rectangular-pipe-laminar/Docs/Fluent/Post_Process.md

 |x*w|+0.05

 Here `x` values are chosen to be 0.1, 0.5, 0.6, 0.9, 5, 10 and 50.
 These `x` values will help users to visualize the evolution of the velocity field within entrance length and across the pipe toward it's end.
 Furthermore, it shows the numerically predicted entrance length.
 It should be noted the first four values are chosen based on the prior experimental approximation of the entrance length, which for this problem is 0.09 [m].
+In order to plot the streamwise velocity variables at the defined stations along the length of the pipe use `plot/plot` command or `plot/XY Plot` in GUI and choose the variables of choice on each pre-defined downstream station to visualize the results. <Add the details of the step in future.>

 <img src="./Images/velocity_profiles.png" width="600">
 </br>